njlxyaoxinwei/envymygun/README.md

 ### Two challenging aspects

   1. The character with moving body parts.
-    The character is described in detail in [a previous section][character-basic].
-Everything from the character states to its rendering is encapsulated in the Character Class.
+    The character is described in detail in the previous [Character section][character-basic].
+Everything from the character states to its rendering is encapsulated in the `Character` Class.
 As for the moving parts, I used a lot of parameter values in the `params_` to indicate the various angles by which the joints are turned.
 For the velocity, I used `NVMCClient.game.state.players.me.dynamicState.linearVelocity` which is in world coordinate, and with linear algebra extracted the forward-facing component.
   2. The target moving at constant speed along a pre-calculated spline.
     See the previous sections on [columns][column-basic] and [target][target-basic] on how the spline is calculated.
+I have a `BezierSpline` Class and a `CompositeSpline` Class.
+For a Bezier Curve I computed a table with entries of pairs (t, s) where s is the value of the approximated line integral from 0 to t.
+A `CompositeSpline` is initialized with two curves, and I implemented methods to join the line integral table, as well as all the public interface of a spline.

+### Overview of all files

+- index.html
+- js/
+    + client/ (Code for NVMCClient Object)
+        * client-events.js
+        * client-init.js
+        * client-draw.js
+    + geometry/
+        * primitives/
+            - cone.js
+            - cube.js
+            - cylinder.js
+            - quadrilateral.js
+            - sphere_subd.js
+            - tetrahedron.js
+        * nvmc/
+            - building.js
+            - track.js
+    + shaders/
+        * uniform-shader.js
+    + cameras.js
+    + bullets.js
+    + characters.js
+    + splines.js
+    + targets.js
+    + nvmc-race-data.js (Data for game field dimensions, and generating randomized coordinates for the columns)

+### Testing Environment

+Chromium Version 47.0.2526.73 Built on Ubuntu 14.04, running on LinuxMint 17.1 (64-bit)

 [character-basic]: #character
 [column-basic]: #column